Glamour. Va-va-voom. Animal prints. ‘Excess is success,’ is how Roberto Cavalli puts it.

 Advice from a man who understands glamour – and sexiness – like almost no other…

 NB Compiling this website we spent a huge amount of time online looking at designers’ own sites.
-Perhaps because he so well understands the power of the web and social media, we hugely enjoyed his, and can thoroughly recommend a visit to www.robertocavalli.com, for a taste of the excitement the designer’s catwalk shows are known for, and behind-the-scenes videos.
-Do also take a tour of the ‘virtual museum’, which showcases some of the most show-stopping gowns he’s ever created.
+Perhaps because he so well understands the power of the web and social media, we hugely enjoyed his, and can thoroughly recommend a visit to robertocavalli.com, for a taste of the excitement the designer’s catwalk shows are known for, and behind-the-scenes videos.
+Do also take a look at the ‘timeline’ of landmarks in Cavalli’s history.
 Fun.
 And really very impressive indeed.

 Please wait - loading perfume house fragrances...